Sparse Max-Affine Regression: Discussion

-Since minimizing the squared loss of sparse max-affine models is non-convex, starting Sp-GD within the basin of attraction is crucial for its convergence to the desired estimate.
-For this purpose, we propose a modification of the spectral method by \citet{ghosh2021max} which estimates the span of the max-affine weight vectors $\{\mb a_j^\star\}_{j=1}^k$ so that the subspace estimation utilizes the jointly sparse structure in the weight vectors via sparse principal component analysis.
-Combined with the $r$-covering search over the estimated subspace, the initialization scheme provides an $\epsilon$-accurate estimate when $r=\mathcal{O}(\epsilon)$ given $\mathcal{O}(\epsilon^{-2}\max (\sigma_z^4,\sigma_z^2,1)s^2\log^4d)$ observations when the ground-truth model parameters are fixed, and the covariates and noise follow Gaussian distributions.
-The dominating factor of the sample complexity is $s^2$, which is significantly smaller than $d$ in the non-sparse case.
 One noteworthy limitation of the initialization is the $r$-covering search inherited from the previous work on non-sparse max-affine regression \citep{ghosh2021max}.
 The cost of constructing the $r$-covering and the exhaustive search over it increases exponentially in the subspace dimension.
 Therefore, the $r$-covering search is not practical for small separation parameter $r$ which is necessary for accurate estimates.
 However, this is the only known algorithm with theoretical guarantees for max-affine parameter initialization.
 Therefore, it would be a fruitful future direction to develop a practical initialization scheme that avoids the $r$-covering search and provides theoretical performance guarantees.
-Alternatively, it would also be intriguing to explore potential analysis of Sp-GD from random initialization that will extend the known theoretical results on single-index models \citep{tan2019phase,chandrasekher2022alternating}.
+Alternatively, it would also be intriguing to explore a potential analysis of Sp-GD from random initialization that will extend the known theoretical results on single-index models \citep{tan2019phase,chandrasekher2022alternating}.

 \begin{appendices}